Interval Wise Testing procedure for testing functional analysis of variance

 Value

 summary of the results.
-An object of class "IWTaov
+An object of class "IWTaov" is a list

 containing at least the following components: